neil7057/beach_hut_society/README.md

     </details>

 ### Contact Page
-* A contact is offered to allow users to contact me.
+* A contact page is offered to allow registered users and non-users to contact me.
 The form consists of the following fields and attributes:
         - Username (required, type=text).
         - First Name (required, type=text).
         - Last Name (required, type=text).
         - Email (required, type=email).
         - Message (required, type=textarea), maximum 280 characters.
         - Muted Text is used as hints or for assurance on certain fields.
 This has been adjusted for WCAG compliance.
+* For logged in users, form content is pre-populated with user details from the User table.
-    * This allows a user to contact admin with any queries.
+* This allows a users and potential users to contact admin with any queries.
 * A flash message indicates success or failure of the message send.
 * The contact message is stored in a database table for interrogation by admininstrators.

     <details><summary>Contact Page</summary>
     <img src="beachhuts/static/docs/readme_images/screens/contact.png">